-- any items that must exceed industry and/or coderequired minimums. - 2.
+- UES manages wastewater services throughout the UCF Main Campus.
+These standards are intended to identify any items that must exceed industry and/or coderequired minimums. - 2.
 For ease of use, this section of the construction standards refers to multiple 8.5"x11" details or Figures.
 These details are used to convey critical information to the designer, track the designer's progress, and verify the contractor's installation.
 These details or Figures are referenced in the table below and are intended to be incorporated into the construction documents, by the designer, after a detailed review for code and designintent requirements.